FabioRibeiro404/Bloom-Shader/README.md

 # Bloom Shader
 ---
 Fábio Ribeiro (a22102432)
+ # What is a bloom shader?
+---
+Bloom is an effect that messes up an image by causing the color of pixels to spread to adjacent pixels.
+It's like blurring an image, but based on brightness.
+In this way, we could communicate very bright colors through the blur.
+It's similar to the way light can diffuse inside our eyes, which can become noticeable in the case of intense brightness, but it's mainly a non-realistic effect.
  # What was done
  ---
  - To create a bloom effect you first need to blur;